-A grouping of uses that includes General Office, Retail Professional Services, and Non-Retail Professional Services.
-This use shall exclude: retail uses other than Retail Professional Services; repair; any business characterized by the physical transfer of tangible goods to customers on the premises; wholesale shipping, receiving and storage; and design showrooms or any other space intended and primarily suitable for display of goods.
+A grouping of uses that includes General Office, Retail Professional Services, Non-Retail Professional Services, Design Professional, Laboratory, and Life Science.
+This use shall exclude: retail uses other than Retail Professional Services; Commercial Storage; Wholesale Sales; repair; any business characterized by the physical transfer of tangible goods to customers on the premises; wholesale shipping, receiving and storage; and design showrooms or any other space intended and primarily suitable for display of goods.
+For purposes of Planning Code Table 249.79(g)(1) note (17) only, the term Office shall mean "Office Use" as defined in the Planning Code Section 102.